LevelbossMike/ember-statecharts/tests/dummy/app/templates/docs/tutorial.md

 Statecharts decouple behavior, i.e. the functionality of an `Ember.Component` from the way the component looks.
 This means that we might want to present the button as `disabled` not only in the `disabled`-state but also in other states of the statechart that don't allow submitting the button.
-We can use a combination of computed-macros and `matchesState` to display the button correctly to our users:
+We can use a regular getter to display the button correctly to our users:

 ```js